 What do you do when the world conspires to make you feel less than human because of the body you live in?
 For the academic and author Jan Grue, the answer was to rewrite his own history.
 Norwegian Arts discovers how he used his latest book to understand, as he notes, “how I already was human”.

 I Live a Life Like Yours is a lyrical memoir that examines a life spent living with spinal muscular atrophy, outperforming bleak prognoses from doctors and navigating a world that makes even the most mundane experiences, like crossing a living room floor strewn with children’s toys, a perilous endeavour.
-First published in Norwegian in 2018, but now released in English translation, his work seeks to find a new, literary language – away from clinical medical language or lazy stereotypes – to describe life in a vulnerable body.
+First published in Norwegian in 2018, but now released in English translation by Becky L. Crook, his work seeks to find a new, literary language – away from clinical medical language or lazy stereotypes – to describe life in a vulnerable body.